Why Yes Reached a Crossroads With the Murky ‘Tormato’

 Not that it provided much clarity for the troubled project.
 Bassist Chris Squire came to see Tormato as "a kind of a hodgepodge of different songs, so it was hard to figure out what was good on it and what wasn't, maybe," he said in 1996.

-Howe echoed Squire's sentiments in a separate interview.
-"Rick and I had so many notes, and there’s not a lot of space in it," Howe said.
+Howe echoed Squire's sentiments: "Rick and I had so many notes, and there’s not a lot of space in it," he later told Glide magazine.
 "In the shortest sentence I can say, it was very overplayed and under-produced.
 Lots of notes!
 And some of it should have just cleared up, and I blame myself and everybody else in the band because everybody was guilty of that kind of thing."

 Criticized by Howe as "too intense" and "[trying] too hard," Tormato is "not that satisfying to listen to, at least for myself," he said.
 "I can’t talk for everyone else.
 But there are some nice moments in it, and I think there should have been someone else there helping us with that one a little bit.
 We’d always had a really good engineer, and we were a bit lost at sea with actually the tonal landscape and the space."